spelle2/bg_model/README.md

 This repository contains a model of basal ganglia able to simulate both deterministic and probabilistic reversal learning tasks.
 Moreover, with this model we were able to explore the dopaminergic system's influence on learning, particularly in Parkinson's Disease (PD), where medication leads to impaired adaptability.
+[The link to the official paper will be available soon]

 ## Basal Ganglia model
 <p align="center">